alicevision/Meshroom/README.md

 ## GSplat Plugin

-[MrGSplat](https://github.com/meshroomHub/mrGSplat): A set of nodes to run GSplat in Meshroom.
+[MrGSplat](https://github.com/meshroomHub/mrGSplat): A set of nodes for 3D Gaussian Splatting reconstruction.
+The plugin integrates seamlessly with AliceVision's photogrammetry pipeline, allowing users to create Gaussian splat representations from multi-view images and to render new viewpoints.

 ## Research Plugin